-More recently, Alison has returned to her singer-songwriter roots and has performed as an independent artist playing her own original songs along with a broad repertoire of folk-rock and contemporary music ranging from Bob Dylan and the Beatles to Bonnie Raitt, Eddie Vedder, Jimmy Eat World and the Killers.
+More recently, Alison has returned to her singer-songwriter roots and has performed as an independent artist playing her own original songs along with a broad repertoire of folk-rock and contemporary music ranging from Bob Dylan and the Beatles to Bonnie Raitt, Eddie Vedder, Jimmy Eat World, and the Killers.
 She employs looping technology to combine guitar, cello and vocal tracks for her live and recorded performances.
-Alison has released two CD’s of original music.
-The first CD entitled “Back to You was released in 2015, the second entitled “Sing” released in 2016, and a third presently in the recording stage.
+Alison has released three CDs of original music and one cover song CD.
+The first CD, “Back to You" was released in 2015, the second entitled “Sing” released in 2016, a third, "In Times Like These" in 2017, and a fourth Cd, "Once More With Feeling" (cover songs) in 2018.
 Her recorded music and promotional items are available on her website: alisonreynoldsmusic.com

-Alison plays Martin and Ovation guitars and a 104-year old Czechoslovakian cello.
+Alison plays a Martin D-28, and Ovation guitars and a 107-year old Czechoslovakian cello.